Since the UK’s landmark vote to leave the European Union in June 2016, a degree of uncertainty has impacted businesses across the country.

 As the national market becomes increasingly attractive for private investment, confidence in public funding strategies has been subdued by the recent performances of mature big-ticket companies.
 In the US, public listings of technology flotations this year have suffered disappointing results, reflected in the declining value of shares in Lyft and Slack.
 While zeal to go public in the UK has continued with 16 IPOs in the first two quarters of 2019, this is a slowdown from the 39 listings in the same periods last year, indicating that some companies have also found success through alternative exit strategies.

-It’s no secret that the current political and economic climate is somewhat challenging, but despite this, investors and entrepreneurs alike can take assurance from the proven ability of UK scale-ups to attract, cultivate and reward wide pools of international capital.
+Key takeaway: It’s no secret that the current political and economic climate is somewhat challenging, but despite this, investors and entrepreneurs alike can take assurance from the proven ability of UK scale-ups to attract, cultivate and reward wide pools of international capital.